sgzmd/blog/content/posts/android-safety-ux-cybersecurity-ux-challenges.md

 Protect](https://developers.google.com/android/play-protect/client-protections)
 - our first step in that direction, and what followed it.

-*Update:* second post in the series is now available - [Android Safety UX: Package Verification in the Android OS](https://blog.kirillov.cc/posts/android-safety-ux-package-verification/).
+*Update:* second post in the series is now available - [Part II - Safety UX: what's that all about?](https://blog.kirillov.cc/posts/android-safety-ux-what-about/).